 There were other ways to handle it.

-But this just underscores that Manafort cannot get a fair trial in D.C. in front of that particular judge or in front of a DC jury.
+But this just underscores that Manafort cannot get a fair trial in D.C. in front of that particular judge or in front of a D.C. jury.

 And in fact, the other case in Alexandria, Virginia, he can't get a fair trial there.

-He gets a fair judge, uh T.S.
+He gets a fair judge, T.S.
 Ellis, but they ought to move it to Roanoke, Virginia, where he can get a fair trial.

-Now let me go...
+Now, let me go.

-Yeah, this trial starts July 25th, the first of two trials, and the second one is apparently scheduled for September 17th, and it's in Washington, D.C.
-So uh you're you're absolutely right, Greg.
+This trial starts July 25th, the first of two trials, and the second one is apparently scheduled for September 17th, and this in Washington, D.C.

-Uh, there have been a lot of people talking about that needing to be moved.
+There have been a lot of people talking about that needing to be moved.

 Yeah.